Steph-Blondet/pokedex-manager-app/README.md

 # Pokedex Manager App
-This app has the ability to create, edit, show and
+This app has the ability to create, edit, show and delete Pokemons.

 ## Basic Requirements
 1. Display an index page with the images of all the Pokémon